PaddlePaddle/PaddleSuite/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

 <tr>
 <td><code>image</code></td>
 <td><code>string</code></td>
-<td>The URL of the image file accessible to the service or the Base64 encoded content of the image file.</td>
+<td>The URL of the image file accessible to the server or the Base64 encoded content of the image file.</td>
 </tr>
 <tr>
 <td><code>label</code></td>